Chard Reservoir

-Chard Reservoir is a 36.97 ha reservoir north east of Chard Somerset, England.
-It is owned and managed by South Somerset District Council and is a recipient of the Green Flag Award.
+Chard Reservoir is a 36.97 ha reservoir north east of Chard, Somerset, England.
+It is owned and managed by Somerset Council and is a recipient of the Green Flag Award.

 It was built on the river Isle in 1842 to provide water for the Chard Canal.

 It is a Local Nature Reserve.
 It is used for dog walking, fishing and birdwatching, with a bird hide having been installed.
 Birds which are spotted regularly include herons, egrets, kingfishers, cormorants, grebes, gulls, ducks and also a wide range of woodland birds such as nuthatch, treecreeper and woodpeckers.
 Rarities have included ring-necked duck, great white egret, cattle egret and yellow-browed warbler.

 The water is stocked with carp.